 Possible states Definition PCE UI Loca- tions Online The workload is connected to the network and can communicate with the PCE.
-Workload List page Workload Details page > Summary tab Unmanaged No VEN is installed on the workload.
+Workload List pageWorkload Details Offline The workload is not connected to the network and cannot communicate with the PCE. page > Summary tab Unmanaged No VEN is installed on the workload.